Table of Contents

 Basal ganglia are subcortical nuclei, near the thalamus.
 They are part of the extrapyramidal system.
 From a functional (not anatomical) point of view, the following structures belong to the basal ganglia:

 - Substantia nigra (in the area of the midbrain)

 - Subthalamic nucleus (in the area of the diencephalon)

 The basal ganglia receive information from different parts of the cerebral cortex.
 They generate motor programs for slow movements and adapt speed and the degree of movement to the conditions of the organism.
-The basal ganglia either have a stimulating or an inhibiting effect on the motor functions.
-Based on this fact, it becomes clear why degenerative diseases of the basal ganglia manifest with either excessive movements—like Huntington’s disease—or to the contrary, with akinesia—like Parkinson’s disease.
+The basal ganglia have either a stimulating or inhibiting effect on motor functions.
+Thus, it is clear why degenerative diseases of the basal ganglia manifest with excessive movements—like in Huntington’s disease—or with akinesia—like in Parkinson’s disease.